trailofbits/sienna-locomotive/fuzzkit/README.md

-# Mighty Tasty Fuzzing and Crash Triage
+# Fuzzing and Crash Triage

 The primary goal is ease of use.
 That won't stop us from trying to make it faster and smarter than the competition too.